 Argonne teams with California firms on new drug for melanoma patients

 Researchers from drug discovery company Plexxikon Inc. in Berkeley and biotechnology company Genentech in San Francisco collaborated with Argonne to develop Zelboraf®, which is sold in nearly 50 countries.

-While using Argonne’s Advanced Photon Source, researchers determined the structure of a cancer‑causing mutated protein.
+While using Argonne’s APS, a DOE Office of Science user facility, researchers determined the structure of a cancer‑causing mutated protein.
 They searched through hundreds of molecules to determine the structure of the one that could halt the cancer’s spread.
 The researchers wanted to develop a drug to prevent the enzyme from multiplying.
 The molecule the scientists selected to use in the drug functions like a lock-and-key mechanism, binding tightly to the mutated protein and blocking signals from it that tell cancer cells to multiply.
 The U.S. Food and Drug Administration approved Zelboraf® in 2011.